 10) Kirkjufellsfoss Waterfall

 On the north side of the Snæfellsnes peninsula is Kirkjufellsfoss.
-Though Kirkjufellsfoss (the waterfall) may be little known outside of Iceland.
-The beautiful Kirkjufell, the mountain behind the falls, is known for being “the mountain like an arrow head” north of the wall in Season 7 of HBO’s Game of Thrones.
+Kirkjufellsfoss, the waterfall, isn’t really known outside of Iceland.
+However, the beautiful Kirkjufell, the mountain behind the falls, is famous for being “the mountain like an arrow head” north of the wall in Season 7 of HBO’s Game of Thrones.

 Many iconic scenes from the series were filmed in Iceland.
 As you make your way around, you’ll recognize several key locations, like the entrance to The Vale, and Jon and Ingrid’s love cave.